o19s/relevant-search-book/README.md

 # How to run

+## Installing Python and Dependencies

+Examples for this book are written in Python 2.7 and use iPython notebook.
+The first thing you'll need to do is install Python, pip (the Python package installer) and the Python requests library.

+1. Install Python for your platform [here](https://www.python.org/downloads/).
+For Windows we recommend the [ActivePython](http://www.activestate.com/activepython) distribution.
+2. Install pip by simply running `easy_install pip`
+3. Install virtualenv by running `pip install virtualenv`.
+This lets us bundle any Python dependecies with the project, avoiding you needing to install a long list of dependencies global.

 ## Installing Elasticsearch

 The examples expect Elasticsearch to be hosted at localhost:9200.
 So you'll need to install Elasticsearch to work with the examples.
 There's two ways to install Elasticsearch